Enterprise

 - No runtime dependencies

-If you enable catalog integration, Lexega can connect to Snowflake and query metadata views/commands to enrich analysis.
+If you enable catalog integration, Lexega can connect to your data platform (Snowflake, PostgreSQL, BigQuery, or Databricks) and query metadata to enrich analysis.

 If you do not enable it, the core CLI still works fully offline against SQL files.